christopherwheeler/R_course_project/R_course_github.md

 As we can see, none of these linear models show significant p-values (as well as extremely low r-squared values).
-So we know that these metrics are not predictors of surface flow duration at Konza.
-Going forward, I want to find more variables to test for correlations (including the unit outcropping at each site)
+So we know that these metrics are NOT predictors of surface flow duration at Konza.
+Going forward, I want to find more variables to test for correlations (including the unit outcropping at each site).

 ## Relationship between soil storage and wet network proportion